cinnData/MLearning/Examples/[MLE-01] Example - Modeling the strength of concrete.md

 ## Questions

 Q1.
-Import this data set to a Pandas data frame and check that the content matches the descriptio given above.
+Import this data set to a Pandas data frame and check that the content matches the description given above.

 Q2.
 Prepare the data for supervised learning by creating a **target vector** and a **feature matrix**.